- Employment: Whistler Blackcomb Job Listings

 - Local Newspaper:

-Whistler recently gained worldwide fame as it was the Host Mountain Resort for the 2010 Olympic and Paralympic Winter Games and also hosted the Nordic, alpine and sliding events of the Olympic Games and most of the Paralympic Games.
+Whistler regularly gets rated as one of the top five ski areas in the world.
+Whistler also gained worldwide fame as it was the Host Mountain Resort for the 2010 Olympic and Paralympic Winter Games and also hosted the Nordic, alpine, and sliding events of the Olympic Games and most of the Paralympic Games.
 The Whistler area truly has one of the most beautiful landscapes in skidom; rushing waterfalls, jagged, snowy peaks, lush vegetation, and European-style hamlets combine for a taste of pure paradise.
 The mountains do get crowded on the weekends, as Vancouver locals make the ninety-minute drive to sample the skiing.
 The area is not susceptible to unpredictable weather because it is protected by the Japanese current.
 Extreme temperatures and snow blizzards are rare.
-Currency can be changed at most of the hotels, and many merchants accept U.S. dollars.
+Currency can be changed at most hotels, and many merchants accept U.S. dollars.

 Scenic flights, helicopter hiking, downhill and cross-country mountain biking, golf, river rafting, fishing, canoeing, hiking and swimming are just a few of the activities in the area.
 Call the Visitors Bureau for information.

-With over 90 Whistler restaurants and fine dining options within Whistler Village, there are countless apres options to choose from.
-A variety of restaurants & pubs offer flavours from around the world, and all priced to suit a variety of budgets.
-After 9pm find rock music or reggae playing at Buffalo Bill’s or mix with the younger crowd at Tommy Africa’s.
+With over 100 Whistler restaurants and fine dining options within Whistler Village, there are countless apres options to choose from.
+A variety of restaurants & pubs offer flavors from around the world, and all priced to suit a variety of budgets.
+After 9 pm, find rock music or reggae playing at Buffalo Bill’s or mix with the younger crowd at Tommy Africa’s.
 The parties are always right in the ski village or in Whistler Creekside, a short ride away.

 A stand-out restaurant is the Rimrock Cafe, consistently rated as one of Whistler’s top restaurants and fine dining establishments; it is a must for all visitors to Whistler.

 Travel to Whistler/Blackcomb is quite easy due to its proximity to Vancouver, British Columbia.
 Vancouver is served by many major U.S. and Canadian airlines such as Air Canada, United, and American.
 The resort is seventy-five miles north of the airport.
-Ground transportation between the airport and resort is available from Perimeter Transportation, 1-877-317-7788, for about $63 Cdn one way.
-The Greyhound bus offers reasonably priced rides for $20 one way (between the city and Whistler – additional cabfare between city and airport is $30).
-Alternatively an Airporter shuttle bus will take you from the Vancouver Airport to the Greyhound station and leaves every 20minutes.
+Ground transportation between the airport and resort is available from a number of providers including Whistler Shuttle, for about $75 Cdn one way and Epic Rides.

 Due to the fact that 80 percent of Whistler/Blackcomb’s accommodations are ski-in/ski-out and everything seems to be in your lap, a car is not needed to get around the area.